bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 ```

 In order to make this work for real, we need extension support for the `MemberBinding` hierarchy of types.
 This would likely involve a `Reduce` capability that's usable by the expression compiler to emit write operations against the initialized object.
 This type of reduction is a bit different from the one on `Expression` given that it wouldn't reduce into a node of its own kind, i.e. another `MemberBinding`.

+> Note: Enabling the compiler to bind to other factory methods has become a possibility due to the introduction of the [*expression tree like types* prototype](https://github.com/bartdesmet/roslyn/tree/ExpressionTreeLikeTypes).
+Using this mechanism, we could provide a C# expression builder type with an alternative `MemberInit` factory method that uses a C#-specific `MemberBinding` class hierarchy including support for indexer initializers.

 ##### Await in Catch and Finally